-The Queensland Government has legislated minimum nurse-to-patient ratios in the state’s public sector health facilities to ensure resourcing is matched to patient needs to ensure safe patient outcomes.
+The Queensland Government first legislated minimum nurse-to-patient ratios in the state’s public sector adult acute medical and surgical wards in 2016 to support patient safety and quality of care through appropriate resourcing.
 A nurse-to-patient ratio is the number of nurses or midwives working on a particular ward, unit or department, in relation to the number of patients they care for.
-The legislated ratios will set the minimum number of nursing staff that a Hospital and Health Service must provide on a prescribed ward during a morning, afternoon or night shift.
+The legislated ratios set the minimum number, also known as baseline, of nursing staff that a Hospital and Health Service must provide on a prescribed ward during a morning, afternoon or night shift.

 Ratios in adult acute mental health wards

 In 2019, the Queensland Government expanded legislated minimum nurse-to-patient ratios first introduced in 2016, expanding legislation to all adult acute mental health wards in prescribed facilities.
 This followed the 2016 pilot of nurse-to-patient ratios in two prescribed facilities at Metro North Hospital and Health Service and Metro South Hospital and Health Service.

 Mandated nurse-to-patient ratios in adult acute mental health wards commenced on 15 November 2019.